sam-w-yellin/volatile-int-blog/content/posts/crunch-intro/index.md

 Long term, I think that this is an excellent opportunity to take advantage of C++26's reflection to autogenerate out native bindings in other languages.
 Which leads to the last part of the plan.

 ## Domain Specific Language
 Once *Crunch* is fully functional, and we have demonstrated the ability to go from C++ -> other languages, we'll finally abstract out the final DSL so we can write `.crunch` message definitions.
-Of everything in this project, this step is what I know the least about.
-Maybe that's why I'm delaying it so long in the process.
-I have not implemented or utilized a lexer before, so this feels a bit like the wild west.

 I don't want to start on it until I'm really confident in the C++ API and am confident that I can bind that API to other languages.
+It needs to be carefully designed to maintain the flexibility offered by authoring message definitions in C++ directly.
+It's possible that I never implement a DSL if the C++ implementation is sufficiently user-friendly.

 # Conclusion
 It's hard not to be reminded of the [classic XKCD on standards](https://xkcd.com/927/) when thinking about introducing a new message format.
 Even still, I believe that *Crunch*'s two primary value propositions of opt-out validation and static memory allocation are critical to a significant number of technical domains, and are underserved by the existing set of options.